zero-radiance/zero-radiance.github.io/_source_/content/surface-gradient.md

 ## Acknowledgments

-I would like to thank Jim Blinn and Brian Karis for reviewing this blog post and offering thoughtful comments, and Morten Mikkelsen for answering my questions.
+I would like to thank Jim Blinn and Brian Karis for reviewing this blog post and offering thoughtful comments.
+Special thanks to Morten Mikkelsen for answering my questions.